 If we continue to generally focus on the differences that divide us—rather than the similarities that unite us—we will only stir more conflict.
 By embracing each person without questioning gender or sexual orientation, race or religion, abilities, disabilities or economic status, we will be a part of making our society a more safe and friendly place for all people to cohabitate.

-Recent victories for LGBTQ+ rights, as well as heart-wrenching tragedies, have placed LGBTQIA+ concerns in the forefront of our social consciousness.
-Fair treatment, equality and respect seem to be focus topics of the relevant conversations.
+Recent victories for LGBTQ+ rights, as well as heart-wrenching tragedies, have placed LGBTQIA+ concerns at the forefront of our social consciousness.
+Fair treatment, equality, and respect seem to be focus topics of the relevant conversations.
 This is one of the civil rights movements of this generation.
 History will remember the struggles and breakthroughs of these years.
-There are vast opportunities for the LGBTQIA+ population and their Straight Allies to do what is right.
+There are vast opportunities for the LGBTQIA+ population and allies to do what is right.

 Every voice is essential in the groundwork necessary for laying a foundation for better conditions and a brighter future for generations to come.